v1a0/sqllex/README.md

 ## About
 Use databases without thinking about SQL.
-Let's see how sqllex makes your life easier.
+Let me show you how sqllex makes your life easier.
 Imagine you need create some database, save some data into it and take it back.
 That's how your code will look like.